nebari-dev/nebari-docs/docs/docs/community/maintainers/reviewer-guidelines.md

   or being too nitpicky on style or grammar, consider merging the current PR when all important concerns are addressed.
   Then, either push a commit directly (if you are a maintainer) or open a follow-up PR yourself.
 - Do not rush, take the time to make your comments clear and justify your suggestions.
+- If you review a pull request from a "first-time contributor" (you will see a label on their pull request), be a little more patient with them and include additional context to your suggestions.

 :::tip
 If you need help writing replies in reviews, check out our [standard replies for reviewing][saved-replies].